92kns/perftest_triage_report/README.md

 - **Intermittent Bugs** (over threshold)
 - **Perma Bugs** (identified by title)
 - **OrangeFactor Graphs** (last 7 days)
-- Platform + Repository breakdown parsing
+- Platform and repository breakdown (sourced directly from Treeherder API)
 - **Assigned To** and **NEEDINFO** tracking
 - Generates `report.html`
 - Daily report generated at 0900 UTC and published to pages